 If professional athletes can hurt their backs sneezing, does my fitness level even matter?

-Final Thoughts: Protecting Your Back for the Long Haul
+Protecting Your Back for the Long Term

 Your next step: Practice the knee-bracing technique right now, even without a sneeze coming on, so your body develops the muscle memory to protect your spine automatically when you need it most.